Moataz35/Image-editor/README.md

 ###### Formula
  We will just invert the color values (set the values to 255 - color value).

+## Flipping image
+ Flipping an image involves mirroring its content horizontally or vertically.

 ## Rotating image
  We will let the user rotate an image by 90° or 180° or 270°.

 ###### Formula
  We will use a 2D vector to rotate the pixels.

+## Resizing image
+ Resizing an image involves changing the dimensions of the image while maintaining the same image details.